cardstack/cardwallet/README.md

 MATCH_APP_IDENTIFIER=com.cardstack.cardpay
 ```
 Once this is setup, and you have git access to the `cardwallet-context` repository, you can run `yarn contexts:sync` to pull all environment variables down into a root `.env` file.

+If you get an error and are prompted to login to Github when following the instructions to resolve, enter your username and when you are prompted for password, enter your Github personal access token.

 ### Adding Secrets